RichoKD/VeriFrame/frontend/docs/BASELAYOUT_GUIDE.md

 ## Overview

-The `BaseLayout` component provides a reusable layout structure for all dashboard pages in StarkRender.
+The `BaseLayout` component provides a reusable layout structure for all dashboard pages in FluxFrame.
 It includes:

 - Background image from HeroSection
 - Cosmic gradient overlays